ProcursusTeam/docs/README.md

 - Based on Makefiles, allowing parallel package building that is much quicker while also making easier to add new packages
 - Fully open-sourced (utilizing GNU tools) and open to community contribution.
 See [Contributing](#Contributing)
 - No jailbreak-specific software, making it easier to implement with other projects
-- **First ever build-system** to be fully functional with one of the main 4 package managers out of the box (e.g Sileo, Zebra), making easier to switch to your preferred package manager
+- **First ever build-system** to be fully functional with any one of the main 4 package managers out of the box (e.g Sileo, Zebra), making easier to switch to your preferred package manager
-- Better Obj-C implementation of ``firmware.sh`` that's not only quicker, but also based on CPU subtype (e.g ``cy.cpu.arm64e``)
+- Better Objective-C implementation of ``firmware.sh`` that's not only quicker, but also based on CPU subtype (e.g ``cy.cpu.arm64e``)

 ## Contributing